 The GDPR obliges companies to recast contracts with their subcontractors.
 Therefore, the duties of data controllers and processors have evolved.
-Now, the obligations of the subcontractor are transparency and traceability, the keeping of the data processing register, the appointment of a Data Protection Officer (DPO) or The Internal or external Data Protection Officer (DPD) in certain cases.
+Now, the obligations of the subcontractor are transparency and traceability, the storage of the data processing register, the appointment of a Data Protection Officer (DPO) is important, internal or external could be necessary in certain cases.

 Data governance consists of the overall management of the availability, relevance, usability, integrity and security of data in a company.

 The governance of personal data, as it emerges from the GDPR (General Data Protection Regulation), is based on several principles which express the spirit of the European regulation.
 It is indeed a question of making controllers and processors responsible by strongly recommending that they comply with certain obligations.

 It helps organizations manage the information they have and answer questions such as: